jcaldeira-iot/IoT-For-Beginners-Micropython/5-retail/lessons/2-check-stock-device/single-board-computer-count-stock.md

 ### Task - print the bounding boxes

-1. Ensure the `stock-counter` project is open in VS Code, and the virtual environment is activated if you are using a virtual IoT device.
+1. Ensure the `stock-counter` project is open in VS Code.

 1. Change the `print` statement in the `for` loop to the following to print the bounding boxes to the console: